Karansutradhar/pid-controller-B/README.md

 ## Notes
 These notes are based on the design review discussion:
 1. Implementation and build passes successfully.
 2. Need to modify current test cases to increase coverage.
+Modified tests to increase coverage.
 3. The initial implementation did not have the previous error & integral error attributes.
 Corrected that and intialized value to zero.